4th September 2019

 If you’ve been to the Pre-Kindergarten room at Guardian Early Learning Centre – Charlotte Street in recent months, then you’ve probably heard the book Mopoke being read and children laughing along the way.
 The children love the book so much that it’s turned into an ongoing exploration of native birds and habitats.

-Lead Educator, Stephanie Costa, gives us an insight into how the project began and how the centre’s pen pal, Grandad Hammond has been helping them along.
+Lead Educator, Stephanie, gives us an insight into how the project began and how the centre’s pen pal, Grandad Hammond has been helping them along.

 “We received the book Mopoke in June and it immediately began shaping our program,” explains Stephanie.